niemopen/common-model-format/README.md

 General questions about OASIS Open Projects may be directed to OASIS staff at project-admin@lists.oasis-open-projects.org

+## What's new in version 1.0-beta.1

+* OrderedPropertyIndicator moves from ChildPropertyAssociationType to PropertyType
+* AnyProperty becomes AnyPropertyAssociation
+* NIEMVersion becomes ArchitectureVersion

 ## What's new in version 1.0-alpha.9

 * Namespace objects store the documentation for each import (if any)